sandervandevelde/MQTTBrokerPrivatePreview/Azure Portal/README.md

 # Configure Event Grid for Routing
 1. Create an Event Grid topic according to [these instructions](https://learn.microsoft.com/en-us/azure/event-grid/create-custom-topic), while selecting the following values:
-   - On the Basics page of Create Topic, select the Region as Central US EUAP
+   - On the Basics page of Create Topic, select the Region as East US 2 EUAP
    - On the Advanced tab of Create Topic, select the Cloud Event Schema v1.0 as the topic's Event Schema.
 2. Set EventGrid Data Sender role to your user ID on the created topic
    - In the portal, go to the created Event Grid topic resource.